Raveningham: Correct pronunciation

+History

-Raveningham is mentioned in the Domesday Book as one of the settlements in Clavering hundred.
+Raveningham is mentioned in the Domesday Book of 1086 as one of the settlements in Clavering hundred.

 Raveningham Hall is the home of Sir Nicholas and Lady Bacon: Raveningham Hall Gardens are open to the public once a year as part of the National Gardens Scheme.
-Located within the premises is St Andrews church, one of 124 existing round-tower churches in Norfolk.
+Located within the premises is St Andrew’s Church, one of 124 existing round-tower churches in Norfolk.

 St Andrew's Church

 The east window has glass by Kempe depicting the crucifixion flanked by St Peter and St Andrew.